2021 Suez Canal obstruction: Seizure

 The ship's insurer British P&I Club rejected the SCA compensation claim as unjustified and excessive, while the SCA blamed the ship's owner for being unwilling "to pay anything".
 On 16 April, it was also reported that the ship could be moved from its location on the Great Bitter Lake to Port Said for further inspection: the ship's classification society had already issued a fitness certificate for the move.
 On 23 April, the insurer lodged an appeal against the detention of the ship, which was denied by an Egyptian judge on 4 May.
 The ship owner Shoei Kisen Kaisha notified container owners of their liability in any compensation payment under general average.
 The ship remained in a legal grey area.

 On 10 May, the SCA cut its compensation claims down to $600 million.
 A final settlement of $540 million was subsequently accepted by the SCA.

-On 7 July 2021, Egyptian authorities released the ship after an undisclosed settlement was reached, including a 75-ton tugboat from the ship owner Shoei Kisen Kaisha.
-Ever Given sailed to Port Said.
+In addition to the money, the SCA would be given a 75-ton tugboat from the ship owner Shoei Kisen Kaisha to replace one that was destroyed during the recovery effort.
+On 7 July 2021, Egyptian authorities released Ever Given and the ship sailed to Port Said.
 Inspections were carried out, with the cargo vessel finally departing on 12 July, after a delay of more than 100 days.
 Ever Given finally reached Rotterdam and Felixstowe with its cargo, after which it was taken out of service for inspection and maintenance, sailing through the canal again on 20 August en route to Qingdao for repairs, and returning to regular service in mid-November 2021.